If you want to give notice to end your council tenancy, you must complete a Notice to Quit form.

 Returning your keys

-You must lock your home securely and return all keys by midday on the Monday after your tenancy ends.
+You must securely lock your home and return all keys by midday on the Monday after your tenancy ends.
 This includes keys for doors, windows and shared entrances

 If you return your keys late, you may be charged additional rent and the cost of changing the locks, if necessary.

-If you do not meet these responsibilities
+If you do not meet your responsibilities

 • removing rubbish or other items left in the property